The Adjustment of Status Process, Explained

 With Boundless, you get the peace of mind that comes with having an independent immigration attorney who answers your confidential questions and reviews your entire green card application — for no additional fee.
-Ready to start?
-Learn more about what you get with Boundless, or check your eligibility now.
+Learn more.

 The exciting day arrives and you receive your green card in the mail.
+Congratulations!
 You can now work and live freely across the United States, travel overseas and return, and benefit from a pathway to eventual U.S. citizenship.

 Depending on your green card type, you might be able to apply for citizenship once you’ve been a green card holder for 3–5 years.
 To be eligible for citizenship, you must pay your taxes, not be convicted of a crime, and not leave the United States for extended periods without a reentry permit.

-- Be careful with foreign travel.
+Be careful with foreign travel.
 If you leave the United States during the AOS process, the U.S. government will assume you’ve abandoned your green card application and you’ll have to start from scratch.
 To avoid this, you can request an “advance parole” travel document, which will allow you to travel abroad and be readmitted to the United States without interrupting your application.